 Cycling holidays are for everyone.
-There is no age barrier and no particularly strict fitness barriers.
+There is no age barrier and no rigorous fitness barriers.
 You could be relatively new to cycling, be a family with young children or someone returning to cycling in later life.
-Perhaps you’re already an accomplished cyclist, but you would like a holiday that is enjoyably active, or maybe you want to conquer those hills and put in the miles while immersing yourself in another culture.
+Perhaps you're already an accomplished cyclist, but you would like an enjoyably active holiday, or maybe you want to conquer those hills and put in the miles while immersing yourself in another culture.
 None of this matters.
 Whatever your age, stage, fitness and ability, there is a cycling holiday for you.

 The benefits of cycling

 A cycling holiday allows you to explore a region of a country in-depth and at a pace that will enable you to drink it all in (sometimes literally if you are doing a food and drink cycling tour!)
 For instance, discovering the backroads of Tuscany gives you an immersive experience of Tuscan life, covering a large area of the region, interacting with the local people and seeing parts that you couldn't discover on a group tour or in the car.
 A cycling holiday also offers the fantastic benefit of returning home fitter than when you left for your holidays.
 Check out our blog about cycling benefits.